alexburgos/task-voting-nextjs/README.md

 No tests were written for this (yet!)

+## Optionsal
+If you wanna see some test pools you can run `node bin/seed.js` and it would populate the database with a few ones.

 ## Deployment

 This app will be hosted using Zeit's Now and serverless function with a MongoDb cluster.
 Work in progress.